argparse4j/argparse4j/src/site/sphinx/usage.rst

 * :ref:`ArgumentParser-usage` - The string describing the program
   usage (default: generated)

+* :ref:`ArgumentParser-version` - The string describing the program
+  version.

 The following sections describes how each of these are used.

 .. _ArgumentParsers-newArgumentParser-prog: